bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

 ### How?

-* Manual work
+* Entirely a manual port
-* Depends on rbush from MapBox/@mourner
+* Depends on [rbush](https://github.com/mourner/rbush) from MapBox/@mourner
  - getNodeByPoint, getEdgeByPoint, getEdgesByLine, getFaceByPoint
-* Depends on JSTS for some of the needed geometrical algorithms
+* Depends on [JSTS](https://github.com/bjornharrtell/jsts) for some of the needed geometrical algorithms
- - intersects, polygonize
+ - relate, intersects, polygonize

 Note:
 Would like to replace JSTS with something more light weight, but it not trivial.

 ---

-### Is it done yet?
+### Is it ready?

 * No
 * Port the remaining functions from PostGIS